 This Chinese counterfeiting ring doesn't confine its production to coins.
 They also manufacture other fake numismatic items, such as ingots, bars, and currency banknotes.
 This photo shows some of the fake ingots and bars, which are made of very debased metals.Continue to 18 of 24 below.

 Fake Chinese Iron and Bronze Artifacts

-One of the most amusing ironies in this Chinese counterfeiting business (if any humor can be found in it at all,) is that these counterfeiters make and sell a vast number of fake Chinese antiquities.
+One of the most amusing ironies in this Chinese counterfeiting business is that these counterfeiters make and sell a vast number of fake Chinese antiquities.
 This is ironic because genuine Chinese antiquities are very common in China.
 Farmers find them in their fields every season.
 Graveyards have been found that contain literally millions upon millions of ancient Chinese coins and artifacts.
 However, the penalty for exporting these genuine cultural heritage items can be death, but the penalty for exporting replicas is only that you have to pay your business profit taxes like everyone else.Continue to 19 of 24 below.

 19 of 24